 Mawddach Estuary, North Wales

 The River Mawddach meets the sea at arguably our most spectacular estuary, carving a great sandy gouge in the mountains of Snowdonia.
-It’s straddled by two resorts, Fairbourne and Barmouth, and linked by a famous wooden viaduct that trains share with walkers and cyclists.
+It’s straddled by two resorts, Fairbourne and Barmouth, and linked by the famous wooden viaduct that trains share with walkers and cyclists.
+The Walks around the Mawddach Estuary website has several wonderful trails to explore in the area.
 The poet William Wordsworth wrote, ‘With a fine sea view in front, the mountains behind, the glorious estuary running eight miles inland, and Cader Idris within compass of a day’s walk, Barmouth can always hold its own against any rival.’
 We have nothing further to add.

 Find places to stay and things to do in Barmouth.